 Most patients are successful candidates for dental implants.
 Dental implants can be done any time after adolescence or when bone growth is complete.
-Certain medical conditions, such as active diabetes, cancer or periodontal disease, may require additional treatment before the implant procedure can be performed.
+Certain medical conditions, such as active diabetes, cancer or periodontal disease, may require additional treatment before the dental implant procedure can be performed.

 The most common dental implants are made of titanium, which is a biocompatible metal.
 The implant is treated to increase the surface area and the integration potential of the implant into the bone.
-The dental implants we use at Aesthetic & Implant Dentistry of Atlanta of Atlanta use growth factor proteins (PRFG) derived naturally from your own plasma to enhance healing.
+The dental implants we use at Aesthetic & Implant Dentistry of Atlanta use growth factor proteins (PRFG) derived naturally from your own plasma to enhance healing.

 As you research dental implants for your tooth loss problem, you may have seen a multitude of ads from dental centers that advertise the $500 dental implant.
 Our advice is to be wary of bargain dental implant centers.
 The old adage, “you get what you pay for,” may apply.
 Use careful planning and research when contemplating any medical or dental procedure.
 You want only qualified centers and specialists addressing your dental implant procedure.

-Dental implants provide the solution for tooth loss that is permanent and carefree.
+Atlanta dental implants provide the solution for tooth loss that is permanent and carefree.
 Whether you are missing one tooth or multiple teeth, dental implants resolve the embarrassment of an unattractive smile while promoting long-term oral health.

-Dental Implant Procedure
+Atlanta Dental Implant Procedure

 Today’s dental implant restorations are virtually indistinguishable from natural teeth.
 This appearance is aided by the structural and functional connection between the dental implant and the living bone.
-Implants are typically placed in a single sitting but require a period of osseointegration.
+Atlanta dental implants are typically placed in a single sitting but require a period of osseointegration.
 Osseointegration is the process by which the dental implant anchors to the jaw bone.
-Osseointegrated implants are the most commonly used and successful type of dental implant.
+Osseointegrated dental implants are the most commonly used and successful type of an implant.
 An osseointegrated implant takes anywhere from three to six months to anchor and heal, at which point your dentist can complete the procedure by placing a crown restoration.
 If osseointegration does not occur, the implant will fail.

 At this second stage, the surgeon checks the implant for its successful integration.
 They then will connect some form of post that penetrates through the gum into the mouth.
 This post is called the abutment.
 Abutments come in many forms and can be stock-manufactured or custom-molded by your dentist and a laboratory.
 The gum is allowed to heal around the abutment and form a cuff or collar.
-This is through which the dentist has access to the implant when preparing the final restorative stage of placing the prosthetic tooth or teeth.
+This is through which the dentist has access to the dental implants when preparing the final restorative stage of placing the prosthetic tooth or teeth.

-Research has shown that it is often possible to place a suitable abutment at the same time as the implant.
+Research has shown that it is often possible to place a suitable abutment at the same time as the dental implants.
 This has certain limitations but can eliminate the need for a second surgery to expose the implant.
 However, the implant still requires adequate healing time for the bone to osseointegrate.
 The abutments must also be protected from chewing forces during this period to assure effective bony integration and successful healing.
-Once the implants have had a chance to heal and tested for successful integration, the final restorative step takes place.
-This stage consists of fabricating and connecting the prosthetic teeth to the successfully osseointegrated implants.
+Once the dental implants have had a chance to heal and tested for successful integration, the final restorative step takes place.
+This stage consists of fabricating and connecting the prosthetic teeth to the successfully osseointegrated dental implants.

 Why Choose Dental Implants Over A Supported Bridge

-While a tooth supported bridge is a reasonable choice, it does have some significant disadvantages over a dental implant.
+While a tooth supported bridge is a reasonable choice, it does have some significant disadvantages over dental implants.
 For example, with a three unit bridge, your dentist must grind off the enamel of the two adjacent teeth to cement the bridge in place.
 This process can lead to decay of those teeth.
 In addition, human bone needs force applied against it in order to stay healthy and in place.
 With a three unit bridge, the missing tooth is replaced with a “floating” tooth suspended between two crowns.
 This is called a pontic.
 Because the pontic does not apply force on the bone, the bone melts away over time.
 This can lead to destabilization of the adjacent teeth, hygiene issues and cosmetic challenges.

 Research indicates that most tooth supported bridges fail within fifteen years, often even sooner than that.
 While most implants, when integrated, can last a lifetime.
-When you consider the lifetime value, lack of bone loss, cosmetic look and not having to grind down healthy adjacent teeth, the choice most people make is to have the dental implant.
+When you consider the lifetime value, lack of bone loss, cosmetic look and not having to grind down healthy adjacent teeth, the choice most people make is to have the dental implants.